OmniLayer/spec/README.md

 ![Mastercoin Protocol Layers](images/classb_obfuscated.png)

 These compressed public key 'packets' can then be included in one or multiple OP_CHECKMULTISIG output along with the senders public key.
 A single transaction must be constructed satisfying the following requirements:
-* Has a single or the largest input signed by the sending address
+* Has a single or the largest input by sum signed by the sending address
 * Has an output for the recipient address (the 'reference' address)
 * Has an output for the exodus address
-* Has one or more 1-of-n OP_CHECKMULTISIG outputs each containing at least two compressed public keys, one of which must be the senders address
+* Has one or more n-of-m OP_CHECKMULTISIG outputs each containing at least two public keys whereby the first should be the sender's public key, the second must be Mastercoin 'data package n' and the third may be 'data package n+1'
+* Mastercoin 'data packages' appear in order by their sequence number
 * Has all output values above the 'dust' threshold (the threshold is higher for multisig outputs)
 * An additional output is permitted for the remainder of the input (the 'change' address) however this output must be addressed to the sending address